 According to the National Institute on Drug Abuse detox is a process used that allows the body to get rid of the withdrawal symptoms associated with drug use.
-Detox does not rid the body of all toxics that enter it when using drugs or alcohol but merely manages the symptoms of withdrawal.
-There are some forms of detox that exist that are drug free, however the primary form of detox uses various medications to alleviate symptoms.
+Detox does not rid the body of all toxins that enter it when using drugs or alcohol but merely manages the symptoms of withdrawal.
+There are some forms of detox that exist that are drug-free, however, the primary form of detox uses various medications to alleviate symptoms.

 Why Detox is Needed

 - Benzodiazepine Withdrawal Symptoms – This includes symptoms such as seizures, extreme depression, anxiety, insomnia, headaches, suicide, muscle aches, chest pain, dizziness, weakness, nausea and vomiting, paranoia, mood swings and many, many more.
-Examples of primary benzodiazepine drugs include Valium, Xanax, and Ativan as well as many other sleep, mood control and mind altering substances.
+Examples of primary benzodiazepine drugs include Valium, Xanax, and Ativan as well as much other sleep, mood control, and mind-altering substances.